English professor Keri Behre will talk about food from Shakespeare's time at the Lake Oswego Public Library on April 23, 2016.

-The creative writing concentration in the BA in English Literature & Writing combines core courses in literature and writing with specialized workshops designed to refine skills in creative writing.
+The creative writing concentration in the B.A. in English Literature & Writing degree combines core courses in literature and writing with specialized workshops designed to refine creative writing professional skills.

-This concentration emphasizes the writing process, the crafting of language, revising, editing and publishing.
-As a student, you will:
+Build critical experience in the creative writing process with exercises focused on the crafting of language, revising, editing and publishing.
+With a concentration in creative writing, you will:

-- Analyze imaginative writing for the purpose of gaining a deeper understanding of craft
+- Analyze writing to gain a deeper understanding of craft in prosody, narrative, forms, genres and aesthetics

 - Become familiar with contemporary trends in writing and new media